What Is IOPS (Input/Output Operations Per Second) and How Do You Measure It? - Qiling

 Mainly employed in single or clustered computers Used in high-data transfer such as big data, streaming, image hosting, etc.

-While both these measurements are common, IOPS gives you a much more accurate account of the speed within physical storage.
-Since Throughput is mainly industrial grade, it's employed by major corporations, streaming services, and data centers.
+While both IOPS and Throughput are common measurements, IOPS provides a more accurate account of physical storage speed.
+Throughput, on the other hand, is mainly used in industrial settings by major corporations, streaming services, and data centers.

 Bottom Line